Adaptech/nota/README.md

 NOTA ("None Of The Above") is a secure online voting system.
 We are building it at the https://www.meetup.com/DDD-CQRS-ES/ meetup in Vancouver, BC.

+## TODO:

+- An election administrator currently has a name.
+Write the necessary tests to have a first name and last name instead and make them pass.
+Discussion: How would you handle existing data in this scenario?
+- Implement the ReferendumCreated event, a CreateReferendum command and a referendum read model, with tests.
+What are the properties of the event and the command?

 ## Getting Started

 ### Install & run Eventstore on localhost